Antuofermo/documentation/git-commands.md

 - It happened to me, many time, maybe you'd find that useful: I don't like the name of the branch I created and want to change it, then you can do that easily if you didn't push it remotely yet:

-create new branch out of the old one - and then delete the old branch
+create new branch out of the old one - and then delete the old branch if locally

 ````git branch -m new-branch-name````